ArpitAswal/Flutter_TicTacToe/README.md

 To explain how TicTacToe works:

 Gameplay: The game is played on a 3x3 grid.
 Players take turns to mark empty grid spaces with their symbol (X or O).
 The goal is to get three of their symbols in a row, either horizontally, vertically, or diagonally.
 If all spaces are filled without a winner, the game ends in a draw.

+Description: TicTacToe is a classic game built using Flutter and Dart, designed for users to play against an opponent on a single device.
+The app offers an engaging and seamless user experience, starting with a smooth splash screen animation, followed by an interactive interface.
+Players can choose between X and O and engage in a 3x3 grid match.
+The app keeps track of each player's winning streak and provides useful controls like restarting the game or resetting the scores.

+After every match, whether won or drawn, a result screen appears, showing the winner or indicating a draw, with options to replay or exit the game.
+Future updates will include an AI feature for users to play against the computer, enhancing the gameplay experience.
+The app is intuitive, user-friendly, and provides a simple yet enjoyable way to play TicTacToe with polished UI elements and smooth transitions.